 Mwaya Beach — a beautiful location to volunteer abroad

-This comprises some lovely beach chalets which the volunteers share, communal hot and cold showers, and toilets.
+This comprises some lovely chalets which the volunteers share, communal hot and cold showers, and toilets.
 Fabiana, Martha and Geddess prepare the evening meals and do the washing up.
-Daidosi and Rebecca do the volunteers’ laundry, wash their bed linen, and clean the showers and toilets.
+Maria and Rebecca do the volunteers’ laundry, wash their bed linen, and clean the showers and toilets.
 The property, which is located right on the beach, and the local area are really beautiful.
 For more information about Mwaya Beach, please read the Accommodation at Mwaya Beach, Malawi, Africa — Home of RIPPLE Africa section on the Accommodation and the Area page.

 RIPPLE Africa 2003 - 2019, Company No. 04823686 England, UK Registered Charity Nos.
 1103256 (England & Wales) and SC043082 (Scotland)

 RIPPLE Africa, Inc. 2012 - 2019, US Registered 501(c)3 Nonprofit Organisation, EIN 26-2059213 Website by controla ltd